Businessmen in Milan

 Please look also at our Financial News from Italy Section

 In this section, we'll help you understand the basics through a series of articles.
 Notice that for proper legal and accounting advice you should seek the advice of a professional.

 Before you can start a business in Italy, you must decide what kind of structure your business will have.
 There are different kinds of business organizations available in the country, each of them has a series of specific procedures that have to be followed before starting operations.
 We'll review them in order to help you in choosing the one best suited to meet your economic and fiscal requirements.

 If you already manage an activity outside Italy, you may opt to open a secondary establishment in Italy.

 If you don't own a business activity outside Italy, or don't want to open a secondary establishment in Italy and want to start a new company, you can choose the kind of structure best suited to fulfill your requirements.

-All the procedures required to launch a business activity in Italy are difficult.
-Our articles will give you an overview of doing business in Italy, and in addition, you should ask a professional to assist you to make sure you cover all the bases.
+Let's be honest here: procedures to launch a business activity in Italy are difficult and our articles only aim at giving you an overview of what you need to do, but the help of a professional is essential in all cases: ask a chartered accountant to help you throughout the process to make sure you cover all the bases.